Comunidades Latinas Unidas en Servicio (Latinx Youth and Adult)

 Preferred Site Schedule for Member

-The member can work with their supervisor to create a flexible schedule within set programming times (Monday-Thursday, 10am-8pm and Saturday, 9am-3pm) that will balance well with their other life responsibilities.
-The member will be required to include three evenings a week and one Saturday a month in their schedule.
+The member can work with their supervisor to create a flexible schedule within set programming times (Monday-Thursday, 12pm-8pm and Saturday, 9am-3pm) that will balance well with their other life responsibilities.

 In addition, members attend professional development days with their fellow CTEP members to enhance service-readiness skills, personal attributes at the service site, and citizenship skills.
 These Corps days take place twice a month on the 1st and 3rd Fridays from 9 AM to 4 PM, and these trainings are mandatory.
 Members also attend statewide AmeriCorps events, such as the Martin Luther King Day celebration, and/or serve on the statewide InterCorps Council